skule/skule.ca/finances/audit.md

     - All bank statements for the year put into one folder;
     - Receipts for one activity code should be put into the same folder.
 In addition, <b>all clubs must fill the report template below</b>.
 Detailed instructions and examples are located in the first tab of the template.

-<a class="button is-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSe513OTv1P7uddK9AYxhWIlfdojqfkMzqApWu8CN4Skh6NdLg/viewform"> Submission form </a>
+<a class="button is-danger" href="https://docs.google.com/forms/d/e/1FAIpQLSe513OTv1P7uddK9AYxhWIlfdojqfkMzqApWu8CN4Skh6NdLg/viewform"> Submission form </a>
 <a class="button is-primary" href="https://docs.google.com/spreadsheets/d/1aglabsDOYMV1lItOdoWqayV0YMQ2MVyRrs6ReauLso8/edit?gid=283474351#gid=283474351"> Report template </a>

 <b>If you are...</b>